aminebz949904/SLMM/README.md

 To emulate work being done, please use `Sleep`.

 You are expected to create a web API that will accept the above commands, and execute them.
-During application startup, the SLMM is given a set of dimensions (passed in through config) that represent the width and length of the garden that the SLMM is in.
+During application startup, the SLMM is given dimensions of the garden wher it operates (`length`, `width`), and initial position `(x,y,orientation)` - location in the garden (grid cell coordinates) and orientation (`North`/`East`/`South`/`West`).
+These settings can be passed in through a configuration file.

 UI is not required for this exercise, you can use Postman, curl, or similar client to access the API.